junesirius/junesirius.github.io/_posts/Marvel/2025-07-08-Daredevil-en.md

 <br>

-"You were in a fighting again."
-When the Father found him on the open ground behind the church, he was practicing spinning his cane like it's a kind of weapon.
+"You were fighting again."
+When the Father found him on the open ground behind the church, he was practicing spinning his cane like it was a kind of weapon.

 "Did someone go and tell?" he challenged, voice edged with defiance.